Mar. 7, 2021

-Founded in 1996, Torrey Honors Institute — Biola’s undergraduate honors program — prioritizes theological education and formation through the reading of great books, group discussion, and one-on-one faculty mentorship.
+Founded in 1996, Torrey Honors College, formerly known as Torrey Honors Institute, is Biola’s undergraduate honors program, which prioritizes theological education and formation through the reading of great books, group discussion, and one-on-one faculty mentorship.

 “Johnson heard the idea of Torrey Honors and how Biola University was the only place fit for such an odd thing as a great text program,” said John Mark Reynolds, the founder of Torrey Honors.
 “He got it right away, added wisdom, and found the right partners to help fund early days.
 Since then there have been few weeks I have not benefited from his wisdom.
 He loved Torrey, Biola, and the generations of students who visited him.”